NShahri/EmperorTour/README.md

  - Configurable (Accept tour config when be initialized)
  - Easily customizable (change behaviour easily by using events or overriding methods)

+## How to run

+### build the package
+Run the following command to run linting, testing and building process.
+> grunt
+You can find the final package in 'dist' folder.

+### run on dev machine
+To build and setup the server which serve the sample and test files follow these steps
+ - Runt the following command
+> grunt server
+ - This command setup the web server on port 9000
+ 	- The sample file is hosted on (http://localhost:9000/)[http://localhost:9000/]
+ 	- The test page is hosted on (http://localhost:9000/test/)[http://localhost:9000/test/]
+ - You can use port 9000 when it is not used by any other app in your machine.
+You can change this configuration by updatin "Gruntfile.js"

 ## Architecture

 ![](./doc/tour.png)